ryanlevell/pact-jvm/provider/junit/README.md

 You can provide multiple values to match with.

 The filter criteria is defined by the filter property.
-The filter must implement the `au.com.dius.pact.provider.junit.filter.InteractionFilter` interface.
+The filter must implement the `io.pact.provider.junit.filter.InteractionFilter` interface.
 Also check the `InteractionFilter` interface for default filter implementations.

 For example: